mshanemc/deploy-to-sfdx/README.md

 Org Pools are the answer.
 You tell it which username/repo pairs, and how many orgs you'd like pre-built.
 When the user requests one, you simply grab one from the pool.
 Orgs in the pool are less than 12 hours old so they stay fresh.

 There's 2 worker dynos, off by default.
-If you want pools, turn them on.
+If you want pools, turn on poolwatcher.
+Don't turn on pooldeployer (see below)

 Then, in your .env/heroku config vars, point the deployer to some url that returns json.
 `POOLCONFIG_URL` = `https://where.yourstuff/is`.